tweag/topiary/README.md

 echo '{"foo":"bar"}' | topiary --language json
 ```

-`topiary` can also be built and run from source via either Rust or Nix if you
+`topiary` can also be built and run from source via either Rust or Nix,
-have those installed:
+if you have those installed:

 ```bash
 echo '{"foo":"bar"}' | cargo run -- --language json